7 Ways to Bless Others and Impact the World

 Prayer: "Heavenly Father, thank you for the awesome opportunity to pray for others, and see their lives changed as they receive your answer.
 Give us the strong commitment to pray for others.
 In Jesus’ Name I pray.
 Amen."

 Forgive Those Who Hurt You

 It is so easy to repay evil with evil and to act in kind when people deeply hurt us.
-But do we consider the wonderful opportunity these situation presents to bless others and to be a blessing?
+But have we considered the wonderful opportunity these situation presents to bless others and to be a blessing?